BryceStevenWilley/docassemble-stubs/README.md

 stubtest --allowlist web_allowlist.txt docassemble.webapp
 ```

-All of the errors will be things that are missing in the stubs, and you will have to fix them.
+All of the errors will be things that are missing in the stubs, and you will
+have to fix them manually.

 TODO(brycew): find a way to automatically update the stubs without overwriting the manually
 changed types?